Last Modified:

 1.1.7 “Subprocessor” means any person (including any third party, but excluding an employee of Data Processor or any of its sub-contractors) appointed by or on behalf of Data Processor to Process Personal Data in connection with the Principal Agreement.

-1.2 The terms, “Data Subject”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly (Extract of the GDPR – see Annex 2 to this Addendum).
+1.2 The terms, “Data Subject”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority” shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.

 1.3 The word “include” shall be construed to mean include without limitation, and cognate terms shall be construed accordingly.